cuustard/uni/SCC.141.md

 3. Right of access

-   - Individuals can access their personal data helpd by organisations
+   - Individuals can access the data held by organisations

 4. Breach notification
    - Organisations must notify individuals and regulators of data breaches